New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

-The country is the adventure capital of the world.
-Hiking, skydiving, caving, bungy jumping, skiing — everything here is geared towards getting you outside and doing something incredible.
+New Zealand’s name inspires pictures of rugged mountains, majestic glaciers, wild forests, pristine lands, and lots and lots of sheep.
+The country features prominently in so many movies because of its natural beauty.
+Plus, it is the adventure capital of the world.
+Hiking, skydiving, caving, bungy jumping, skiing—everything here is geared towards getting you outside and doing something incredible.

+New Zealand is one of the most popular backpacking destinations in the world.
+Whether you’re a backpacker, budget traveler, or want to splurge, New Zealand won’t let you down.
 I’ve loved all my visits to New Zealand.
-The people are friendly, the country is beyond beautiful (I can see why the shot Lord of the Rings here), the wine is cheap, and you’ll meet a lot of travelers.
+The people are friendly, the country is beyond beautiful, the wine is cheap, you meet a lot of travelers, and the food is great.
 It’s one of the best countries in the world.
 I’ve never heard anyone not love their time in the country.
+You will leave here wanting to come back.

 Click Here for City Guides